EnricoDungca/BHMS/Readme.md

       1. Open terminal or cmd
       2. choose directory where you want to clone the repository and
-      3. Type This: gh repo clone EnricoDungca/BHMSapp
+      3. Type This: git clone EnricoDungca/BHMSapp

     - import ".spl" file to localhost/phpmyadmin: